Guide: Executing a test case

 Step 2: Create a system

 The first step will be to create a system for your organisation.
 This represents the actual software component that you eventually want to have a conformance statement for.
-Click on the TESTS link on the right of the header.
-Doing so will present you with the list of systems configured for your organisation (initially empty):
+To do this first click on My organisation from the left-side menu to view your organisations details.

 Complete this form with the following information: